SchusterLab/slab_qick_calib/README_config.md

 # Manual for `config.py`

-This manual explains the parameters and functions in the `config.py` module and how they are used in various quantum experiments.
+This manual explains the parameters and functions in the `config.py` module and how they are used in various quantum experiments with superconducting qubits.

 ## Overview

-The `config.py` module provides a set of functions to initialize, load, save, and update configuration files for quantum experiments with superconducting qubits.
+The `config.py` module provides a comprehensive set of functions to initialize, load, save, and update configuration files for quantum experiments with superconducting qubits.
 It creates YAML configuration files with parameters for qubits, readout resonators, and hardware settings.

-This configuration is used by various experiments in the `experiments` folder.
+The configuration structure has three main sections:
+- **`device.qubit`**: Qubit parameters (frequencies, coherence times, pulse settings)
+- **`device.readout`**: Readout resonator parameters (frequency, gain, timing)
+- **`hw.soc`**: Hardware configuration (ADC/DAC channels and settings)

+Configuration files are stored in YAML format and loaded as `AttrDict` objects, allowing dictionary keys to be accessed as attributes (e.g., `cfg.device.qubit.T1`).
+This configuration system serves as the central hub that connects hardware settings, qubit properties, and experimental parameters, enabling automated tuning and optimization of quantum devices.

 ## Configuration Management Functions